qwiklabs-04/horizon-sdv/docs/workloads/openbsw/tests/posix.md

 This will allow users to run pyTest on the reference application, and debug failures etc:

-`./posix/tools/enet/bring-up-ethernet.sh && ./posix/tools/can/bring-up-vcan0.sh && cd posix/test/pyTest/ && pytest --target=posix`
+`./posix/tools/enet/bring-up-ethernet.sh && ./posix/tools/can/bring-up-vcan0.sh && cd posix/test/pyTest/ && pytest --target=posix --app=freertos`

 ### References <a name="references"></a>